 Instructions

 - Brown the Beef: Heat the olive oil in a large skillet over medium heat.
 Add the ground beef and cook until browned, breaking it up with a spoon as it cooks.
-Drain any excess fat to keep the dish from becoming greasy.
+Drain any excess fat to keep the dish from being greasy.

 Notes